 - Unresolved or of a known angular diameter.

 - Within ~ 5-10 degrees on the sky from the science target.
-For beam combiners with a long observing cadence like MIRC, it can be useful to find a range of calibrators spanning about 30 min to 1 hour before and after the science target in Right Ascension.
+For beam combiners with a long observing cadence like MIRC-X, in addition to nearby calibrators, it is useful to find calibrators that come into delay 30 - 60 min before and after the science target.

 - Preferably within 1 to 2 magnitudes in brightness from the science target and similar in color so they can be observed with the same instrument readout mode and tip/tilt settings.

 - Avoid binary stars.
 If possible, avoid rapidly rotating stars if the angular diameter might be marginally resolved.

 - Select about 2 to 3 possible calibrators.
 One calibrator can be used if it is known to be good based on previous interferometric observations.
 Unknown companions are sometimes discovered.

 - SearchCal developed by JMMC.

 - When looking for bright calibrators for bright targets, it is sometimes necessary to observe calibrator stars that are marginally resolved.
 Selecting a bright star whose diameter has been measured interferometrically can be useful in these cases.
 Follow the link to view a table of stars with angular diameters that have been measured at the CHARA Array.
 This is not a complete listing of stars that have been observed at CHARA, but contains the results from several survey programs.